What You Need to Know About Canadian Spousal Sponsorship

 For those of you who don’t yet know, Spousal Sponsorship is a Canadian immigration program created to keep loved ones together.
 In brief, if you are married to a Canadian citizen or permanent resident, he or she can sponsor your application for permanent residence in Canada if certain criteria are met.

 The first thing you should take away from this is that your spouse does not have to be a citizen of Canada yet.
-If your spouse has previously immigrated to Canada, you can still apply for Spousal Sponsorship.
+If your spouse has previously immigrated to Canada as a permanent resident, you can still apply for Spousal Sponsorship.

 If you want your spouse to be your sponsor, he or she must meet the following criteria: